Faith In Mind

 When all things are seen equally,

-the timeless Self-essence is reached,
+the timeless Self-essence is reached.

-No comparisons or analogies are possible
+No comparisons or analogies are possible,

 in this causeless, relationless state.

-and the stationary in motion –
+Consider movement stationary, and the stationary in motion –

-both movement and rest disappear.
+both movement and stillness disappear.

-When such dualities cease to exist
+When such dualities cease to exist, Oneness itself cannot exist.

-no law or description applies.
+To this ultimate finality, no law or description applies.

-For the unified mind in accord with the Way
+For the unified mind in accord with the Way,

 all self-centered striving ceases.

-and life in true faith is possible.
+Doubts and irresolution vanish, and life in true faith is possible.

-nothing clings to us and we hold to nothing.
+nothing clings to us, and we hold to nothing.

 All is empty, clear, self-illuminating,